- Currently serving: Fruitland, New Mexico

 - Children: Christina, Abigail, Jessica, Caleb, Joshua, and Amos

 Rebekah Oberholser grew up on a small Pennsylvania farm and received an education in food service and nutritional counseling.
 For several years, she operated a small baking and cake decorating business.
-As a teenager, she took a missions trip to Haiti, where she was exposed to poverty as well as missions work.
-Later, while driving through the Navajo Nation, she gained interest in the Navajos and their culture.
+While on a family vacation trip in the Southwest, she was exposed to the Navajo culture, not knowing that she would later live among them.